 Book yourself in for a flu vaccine

-Contracting the flu can be one of the primary reasons why a person with dementia is admitted into hospital over Christmas.
-This can increase the distress faced by family members so a flu vaccine is very important, particularly with Covid-19 still affecting communities.
-Certain people in the community will be eligible for a free flu vaccine, usually if classed as a vulnerable person.
-Double check what is happening in your local area, but people will still be able to pay for one at their GP surgery and select supermarkets.
+Contracting the flu can be one of the primary reasons why a person with dementia is admitted into hospital.
+This can increase the distress faced by family members so a flu vaccine is very important.
+Certain people in the community will be eligible for a free flu vaccine, usually if classed as a vulnerable person and/or those over the age of 50.
+Information about the flu vaccine and how can be given a free flu vaccine on the NHS, can be found here.
+Double check what is happening in your local area, but people will still be able to pay for one at their GP surgery, select pharmacies and supermarkets.

 Making the home safe and comfortable for a person with dementia